luluzhou1/alinush.github.io/_includes/refs.md

 [^GL20]: **Robust Subgroup Multi-Signatures for Consensus**, by David Galindo and Jia Liu, *in Cryptology ePrint Archive, Report 2020/1478*, 2020, [[URL]](https://eprint.iacr.org/2020/1478)

+[^GLHplus24e]: **DeepFold}: Efficient Multilinear Polynomial Commitment from Reed-Solomon Code and Its Application to Zero-knowledge Proofs**, by Yanpei Guo and Xuanming Liu and Kexi Huang and Wenjie Qu and Tianyang Tao and Jiaheng Zhang, *in Cryptology {ePrint} Archive, Paper 2024/1595*, 2024, [[URL]](https://eprint.iacr.org/2024/1595)

 [^GLLplus21]: **Efficient Asynchronous Byzantine Agreement without Private Setups**, by Yingzi Gao and Yuan Lu and Zhenliang Lu and Qiang Tang and Jing Xu and Zhenfeng Zhang, *in Cryptology ePrint Archive, Report 2021/810*, 2021, [[URL]](https://eprint.iacr.org/2021/810)

 [^GLOW20]: **Fully Distributed Verifiable Random Functions and their Application to Decentralised Random Beacons**, by David Galindo and Jia Liu and Mihai Ordean and Jin-Mann Wong, *in Cryptology ePrint Archive, Report 2020/096*, 2020, [[URL]](https://eprint.iacr.org/2020/096)